mitoNGS/MToolBox/README.txt

 -I (MToolBox.sh) to enable mapped reads realignment around indels annotated in MITOMAP and HMTDB by GenomeAnalysisTK.jar.

+-s (MToolBox.sh) to set the full path to samtools if not installed in /usr/local/bin/

 -t (mapExome.py) to set the number of threads used by gsnap.
 Default is 8.

 -t (assembleMTgenome.py) to set the minimum distance from the read end required to retain an indel for variant calling.
 Default is 5.
 Please note that only values >= 5 are allowed.